-Designed for firefighters that are confronted with a wildland fire situation and will focus on developing entry level wildland firefighting skills, emphasizing firefighter safety.
-The course complies with the PNWCG S-130/S-190 course requirements for entry level wildland firefighting.
+This class is designed for firefighters that are confronted with a wildland fire situation and will focus on developing entry-level wildland firefighting skills, emphasizing firefighter safety.
+The course is a combination of lecture and practical experience and complies with the Pacific Northwest Wildfire Coordinating Group's ICS-100, S-130/S-190, L-180 and IS-700 course requirements for entry-level wildland firefighting.
 Prerequisite: FCA 111 or equivalent training.